ernestchu/ernestchu.github.io/docs/src/courses/cse350-computer-network/chapter-1.md

 ##### UDP

 - Connectionless
-- No realiability, no flow control, no congestion control
+- No reliability, no flow control, no congestion control

 #### Network layer
 Just as you would give the postal service a letter with a destination address.
-TCP/UDP passes a transport-layer segment and a destination address the the network layer.
+TCP/UDP passes a transport-layer segment and a destination address the network layer.
 The network layer then provides the service of delivering the segment to the transport layer in the destination host.
 Although the network layer contains both the IP protocol and numerous routing protocols, it is often simply referred to as the IP layer.

 #### Link layer
 The link layer route a datagram through a series of routers.
 At each node, the network layer passes the datagram down to the link layer, which delivers the datagram to the next node along the route.
 Examples of link-layer protocols include Ethernet and WiFi.